Otto von Bolschwing: Business career

-As the Eichmann trial continued, von Bolschwing’s efforts to obtain government office in the US succeeded.
-In 1961, he was nominated by the US State Department to serve as a representative of the International Cooperation Administration (the precursor of the US Agency for International Development) in New Delhi, India.
+As the Eichmann trial continued, von Bolschwing’s efforts to obtain government office in the U.S. succeeded.
+In 1961, he was nominated by the U.S. State Department to serve as a representative of the International Cooperation Administration (the precursor of the U.S. Agency for International Development) in New Delhi, India.
 By this time, the CIA inquiry into von Bolschwing’s association with Eichmann had unearthed unfavorable information that the Agency was anxious to keep concealed.
-In a meeting with CIA officials in Manhattan, von Bolschwing was informed that his dishonesty on his citizenship application in 1959 was grounds for legal action against him and that the CIA was obligated to inform the US Justice Department of his deceit, setting in motion his probable extradition to West Germany.
+In a meeting with CIA officials in Manhattan, von Bolschwing was informed that his dishonesty on his citizenship application in 1959 was grounds for legal action against him and that the CIA was obligated to inform the U.S. Justice Department of his deceit, setting in motion his probable extradition to West Germany.
 Eager to avoid the political embarrassment this would entail, the Agency offered to continue to shield von Bolschwing from prosecution in exchange for the withdrawal of his candidacy for the post in India.
 Von Bolschwing accepted the arrangement and agreed to limit himself to the private sector.
 The CIA issued a directive advising its station chiefs in West Germany that, while von Bolschwing would be making regular trips to the country, he was doing so as a private citizen and not as a representative of the Agency.

 This setback did not adversely impact von Bolschwing’s business career.
 By 1963, he and his family had relocated to Boston, where von Bolschwing worked as an executive of the Cabot Corporation, a multi-billion dollar specialty chemical conglomerate.
-Von Bolschwing was recruited by the company’s chairman, Thomas Dudley Cabot, to serve as the chief financial officer (CFO) of Cabot’s West German subsidiary.
+Von Bolschwing was recruited by the company’s chairman, Thomas Dudley Cabot, to serve as the Chief Financial Officer (CFO) of Cabot’s West German subsidiary.
 In this capacity, von Bolschwing was instrumental in obtaining financing from the First National Bank of Boston for the development of a $50 million industrial complex in Frankfurt, West Germany dedicated to the production of the chemical compound carbon black.
 During this time von Bolschwing also maintained a profitable side project importing wine from South America.

 TCI scandal

 In March 1969 von Bolschwing and his family relocated to Sacramento, California, where he had been retained as a business consultant with the technology firm Trans-International Computer Investment Corporation (TCI), due to his extensive international business contacts.
 TCI held a controlling interest in various Silicon Valley–based subsidiaries involved in overseeing the development of high-volume computer networks for businesses as well as navigation systems for oil tankers employing satellite communications.
-The company’s portfolio also included multiple classified contracts with the US Defense Department related to the possible military-applications of satellite technology.
+The company’s portfolio also included multiple classified contracts with the U.S. Defense Department related to the possible military-applications of satellite technology.

 Once established in Sacramento and working for TCI, von Bolschwing continued cultivating relationships with business and political figures.
 These included: